 Number 25.
 Subsoil -- Till soil below the normal plow depth, sometimes referred to as chiseling.
-The intended purpose is to break or shatter a spodic horizon, claypan, or plowpan which has been limiting the rooting depth and/or impeding internal soil drainage.
-Use where a compaction problem is indicated on the conditions poster.
+The intended purpose is to break or shatter a spodic horizon, claypan, or plowpan that is restrictive enough to limit the rooting depth and/or to impede internal soil drainage.
+Use only where a compaction problem is indicated on the conditions poster.